Tom Gallon

-Tom Gallon (5 December 1866 – 4 November 1914) was a British playwright and novelist.
+Thomas Henry Gallon (5 December 1866 – 4 November 1914) was a British playwright and novelist.
 He was the brother of author and publicist Nellie Tom-Gallon, who founded the Tom-Gallon Trust Award for beginning writers in memory of her brother.

 Biography

-Thomas Henry Gallon was born in Bermondsey, London, the son of John P. Gallon (an engineer, fitter and turner) and his wife Martha K. Gallon.
+Tom Gallon was born in Bermondsey, London, the son of John P. Gallon (an engineer, fitter and turner) and his wife Martha K. Gallon.